brandonteran/cs122b-postman-tests/README.md

 3. Create the Two Variables Listed Above and given them your Service port and host
 4. **REMEMBER to select the enviroment when running the tests**

+## Running Tests

+**HW Tests:** For the most part these tests are runnable stand alone with no use of variables (other than port and host) **HW DB Tests:** These must be run in order with each folder being the scope of the tests, They are ordered in a way so that if one fails that rest may try to still continue but for the most part they do depend on the tests before them.

 ## HW DB Clean

 **ALWAYS run HW DB Clean before running the tests to ensure the database is in the correct state**